 The family would like to thank Medical Associates of Northern New Mexico, Dr. Anthony Sandoval and his staff and Ambercare for their caring service.
 The family of Olive Mae Bergauer has entrusted their loved one to DeVargas Funeral Home & Crematory of the Española Valley.

-To send flowers to Olive's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Olive Mae Bergauer, please visit our floral store.